Uniform Commercial Code (“UCC”)

 Before you enter into transactions involving the sale of goods, make sure you know the basics about the Uniform Commercial Code (the “UCC”).
 The UCC is a comprehensive set of rules governing the sale of goods and other commercial transactions.
 It has been adopted in some form in every state.
 You’ll want to be familiar with the general rules covered by the UCC so that you can avoid making common business transaction mistakes.

 Nolo has books, forms, and online applications that can help small business owners run a successful business.
-See the Small Business Products page for a complete list of Nolo's small business products.
+You can see our products for starting and running your business on the Small Business Products page.

 Here's some background on this very large collection of legal rules governing many important business and commercial activities.